 Official or not, one thing is not up for debate.
-Macon is home to over 350,000 Yoshino cherry trees, and when they bloom, it is utterly marvelous!
+Macon is home to over 350,000 Yoshino cherry trees; when they bloom, it is utterly marvelous!
 But, this annual spectacle had a rather humble beginning.

 The Beginning of Macon’s Cherry Blossoms

-It started in 1949, when a local realtor named William A. Fickling, Sr. was walking along his property.
+It started in 1949 when a local realtor named William A. Fickling, Sr., was walking along his property.
 During his stroll, he noticed a tree that he did not recognize.
-He asked people around town, including expert gardeners.
-No one could identify the species of this tree.
+So he asked people around town, including expert gardeners.
+Unfortunately, no one could identify the species of this tree.